llvm/llvm-project/clang/docs/LanguageExtensions.rst

         "__llvm_verbose_trap: Argument must not be null!"();
     }

-However, the LLVM IR would not actually contain a call to the artificial function — it only exists in the debug metadata.
+However, the generated code would not actually contain a call to the artificial function — it only exists in the debugging information.

 Query for this feature with ``__has_builtin(__builtin_verbose_trap)``.
 Note that users need to enable debug information to enable this feature.
 A call to this